 Emergency evacuations are practised at least three times per year.
-Details should be recorded in the school's fire log book.
+Details should be recorded in the Trust's compliance system.

-The fire alarm is a loud continuous bell.
+The fire alarm is a loud siren.

 Fire alarm testing will take place at least once a week.
 Manual break glass points from different zones should be used to trigger the alarm to ensure that all break glass or other points are in working order.
-Details should be recorded in the school's fire log book.
+Details should be recorded in the Trust's compliance system.

 Fire extinguishers and emergency lighting are formally inspected at least annually.
-Details are recorded in the school's fire log book.
+Details are recorded in the Trust's compliance system.